 SEYSL 790.
 Research Investigation for Literacy Instruction II.
-SEYSL 790 must be taken in the student's last semester of the program.
+SEYSL 790 must be taken in the student's second year of the program.
 The second of two research courses about the study, understanding, and evaluation of basic research designs and methodology in literacy education and the interpretation of literacy research, grades K-12.
-The e-portfolio begun in the first literacy course is completed and submitted as part of SEYSL 790.